Maintaining Ethical Standards

 Your role is to define this written code of ethics and make sure your sales team knows you take it extremely seriously.
 You may even ask salespeople to sign a document pledging to be held to these standards.
 During sales meetings, you can reinforce these standards when appropriate.

 What do you do when a salesperson violates your ethical standards?
-You may wish to consider a stern warning on the first violation and terminating a salesperson on the second violation.
+You may consider a stern warning on the first violation.
+For the second violation, you may consider terminating the employee.

-Just remember that your brand suffers if customers don’t feel comfortable dealing with your company’s sales team, so take these ethical issues seriously.
+Remember to take these ethical issues seriously, because your brand suffers if customers don’t feel comfortable dealing with your company’s sales team.